Open Access Awards

 - Clinical Strategy & Programmes

-The Award Winners receive a newly-commissioned glass piece in recognition of a valuable research contribution to Irish healthcare.
+The Award Winners receive a newly-commissioned glass piece in recognition of their valuable research contribution to Irish healthcare.